JeanPCQ/Remove_Bloatware/README.md

 ## Introduction

-Bloatware — the unnecessary pre-installed software on your computer that can slow down performance and take up valuable storage space.

-I’ll show you how to identify and uninstall these unwanted programs, and walk you through creating a dynamic script to automate this process across multiple computers.

-By removing bloatware, you can free up RAM, reclaim storage space, and improve the overall speed and longevity of your PC.
+Creating a dynamic script to remove bloatware across multiple computers for small to large business to free up RAM, reclaim storage space, and improve the overall speed and longevity of your PC.

 ## [Bloatware](https://www.techtarget.com/searchsecurity/answer/How-can-we-detect-and-uninstall-bloatware)